Tutorials¶

 installed (see Installation).

-Running a published model¶
+Running a published model

 The first example uses a mostly default genome with a published demographic model.

-Pick a species and a contig¶
+Pick a species and demographic model

 import stdpopsim